 This update removed local hotel websites from search results in favour of Online Travel Agent (OTA) sites, which meant that the only remaining avenue for individual hotels to appear on a page for ‘hotel + location’ was in the Hotel Pack.

-This update meant that, more than ever, having a Google My Business listing was vital to a hotel’s visibility for these types of search queries.
+This update meant that, more than ever, having a Google Business Profile was vital to a hotel’s visibility for these types of search queries.

 What is the Hotel Pack?

-How is Google My Business for hotels different to other listings?
+How are Google Business Profiles for hotels different to other GBPs?

-Although the listing is created within the same framework of Google My Business, lodging categories are heavily restricted as to what they are able to access within the Google My Business framework.
+Although the listing is created within the same framework of Google Business Profile, lodging categories are heavily restricted as to what they are able to access within the Google Business Profile framework.

 The reason for the heavy restriction on functionality is driven by ads revenue.
 By limiting all the above features, space is created for the ‘Compare Prices’ and ‘Booking’ block for OTAs.
 The remaining space is filled with hotel amenities.